 Audit your passwords

-Are you using the same password for multiple accounts?
-Are you using different versions of the same password?
-The golden rule of passwords is to never use the same password twice or variations of the same password.
-Do not use personal information in your passwords, such as names, pets, birthdays, anniversaries, addresses, social security numbers, children’s names, etc. Passwords should always be a random combination of letters, numbers and symbols or unrelated phrases.
+Are you using the same password for multiple accounts or different versions of the same password?
+The golden rule of passwords is to never use the same password or variations of the same password.
+It’s also important to avoid using personal information in your passwords, such as names, birthdays, anniversaries, addresses and Social Security numbers.

 Change weak, compromised and recycled passwords first

-If you’re just getting started with improving your password security, changing weak, compromised and reused passwords should be top priority.
-These are the most vulnerable and most likely to cause issues.
+If you’re just getting started with improving your password security, changing weak, compromised and reused passwords should be your top priority.
+Accounts that use weak or compromised passwords are the most vulnerable to being hacked so it’s important that you take the time to update these passwords to ones that are strong and unique.

-Without proper password habits, it’s easier to fall victim to cybercrime and identity theft.
+Without proper password management, it’s easy to fall victim to cybercrime and identity theft.
 Take control of your passwords with a password management service like Keeper to better protect your personal information and make necessary password changes an easy task.